kunukkkk/HiFi-CaNet/README.md

-Pytorch implementation of the paper "[HiFi-CaNet: A High-Level Feature Guided Cascade Network for Lane Detection]".
+Pytorch implementation of the paper "HiFi-CaNet: A High-Level Feature Guided Cascade Network for Lane Detection".

 This code is improved by [CLRNet](https://github.com/Turoad/clrnet) source code.